alban-read/M1-MICRO-FORTH/M1MicroForth.md

   - The various compile time words are frozen forever (until you edit them) in the assembly language file.

+#### Safety

+Safety is a goal, which may seem strange given how unsafe FORTH is.

+I want not to crash often, which is a high ambition.

+FORTH functions exist to peek and poke values into addresses, which is dangerous.

+To add safety the primitive words check for valid word types and bounds, *when that is feasible*, to prevent memory being stomped on by accident.

+This does not really slow the interpreter down much, because interpreting high level code is relatively slow, and the primitives are relatively as fast as lightning, so adding a few extra instructions to primitives to check if there is room in a string, before blatting it, and crashing, is just worth it.

+I think the crashiness of FORTH is one of the things that put people off it, and made them prefer BASIC back in the day.

 #### Other FORTHS

 I really like the FORTHS that bootstrap from a dozen compiled words, and then implement everything in FORTH code, they are elegant and concise.